 Hello!
 I am a Ph.D. student in the department of computer science at the University of Maryland, College Park.
 I work with professor Jon Froehlich in Human Computer Interaction Lab abd Makeability Lab.
-My research interest is to design and develop interactive systems with emphases on natural user interface and mixed reality.
-I am currently investigating user interaction in design prototyping activities in context of learning, and buildling an intelligent system that understands visual information and provides personalized AR feedback.
+My research interest is on design and development of educational system emphases on playful user interface and mixed reality.
+I am currently working on a design-and-simulation system that offers tangible crafting interface along with AR simulation for children.
+I often find myself excited in solving technical problems (computer vision, machine leanring and behavior recognition) arise from bulding such kind of systems.

 SharedPhys View Video »